tiongsikng/ael_net/README.md

     * cmc_eval.py - Evaluates and generates Cumulative Matching Characteristic (CMC) curve, which are saved as `.pt` files in `data` directory.
 Use these `.pt` files to generate CMC curves.
     * identification.py - Evaluates Rank-1 Identification Rate (IR).
     * plot_cmc_roc_sota.ipynb - Notebook to plot CMC and ROC curves side-by-side, based on generated `.pt` files from `cmc_eval.py` and `roc_eval.py`.
 Graph is generated in `graphs` directory.
+    * plot_tSNE.ipynb - Notebook to plot t-SNE visualization.
+Graph is generated in `graphs` directory.
     * roc_eval.py - Evaluates and generates Receiver Operating Characteristic (ROC) curve, which are saved as `.pt` files in `data` directory.
 Use these `.pt` files to generate ROC curves.
     * verification.py - Evaluates Verification Equal Error Rate (EER).
 - graphs: Directory where graphs are generated.